-Credit (CPAGB) The standard is that of ‘Good Club Photography’ Certificate and Blue Badge
+The standard is that of ‘Good Club Photography’.

-Distinction (DPAGB) The standard is that of ‘Open Exhibition Photography’ Certificate and Red Badge
+The standard is that of ‘Open Exhibition Photography’.

-Master (MPAGB) The standard is that of ‘The Highest Standard of Amateur Photography’.
+The standard is that of ‘The Highest Standard of Amateur Photography’.
 Images likely to be accepted and win Awards in International Exhibitions.
-Certificate and Yellow Badge

 The Awards are normally held for life without any annual fee and holders are entitled to use the designated letters after their name.

-Qualification All applicants must pre-qualify via their Federations.
-Entrants must have been active members of an affiliated Club for a minimum of 2 years for CPAGB, 3 years for DPAGB and 5 Years for MPAGB, a retrospective period of 10 years may be considered.
-Applications for MPAGB must have held DPAGB for at least 11 months on the date of adjudication.
-Please contact your Federation Awards Officer for guidance.
+Applicants must qualify in accordance with their Federation’s procedure as an active member of an affiliated Club.
+This support must have been given for a minimum of 2 years for CPAGB, 3 years for DPAGB and 5 years for MPAGB from current active photographers.
+A retrospective period of 10 years may be considered.
+Applicants for MPAGB must have held DPAGB for at least 11 months on date of application.

 Each Federation chooses two clubs plus those clubs that have pre-qualified by finishing in the top eight the previous year.